tdongsi/tdongsi.github.io/source/_posts/Python/2016-07-14-priority-queue-recipe-in-python.markdown

 A priority queue is a commonly used abstract data type, but it is not adequately provided in Python's standard library.

 The [module `Queue`](https://docs.python.org/2/library/queue.html) provides a `PriorityQueue` class but that implementation leaves a lot to be desired.
-It does not provide standard `peek` or `remove` methods in its public interface, which is critical.
+It does not provide standard `peek` or `remove` methods in its public interface, which is sometimes critical.
 Additionally, the entry must be in the tuple form `(priority_number, data)` where lower number must be used for higher priority task to be returned first (???).
-Finally, this Queue version is reportedly slower because it adds locks, encapsulation designed for multi-threaded environment, like other components in that module.
+Finally, this Queue version is reportedly slower because it adds locks and encapsulation designed for multi-threaded environment, which is arguably the intention of that module.

 On the other hand, the [module `heapq`](https://docs.python.org/2/library/heapq.html) provides an implementation of binary heap algorithms, which is the most common *data structure* for implementing priority-queue.
 Although the module does not provide any direct implementation of priority-queue, [its documentation](https://docs.python.org/2/library/heapq.html) discusses how to add additional capabilities to a heap-based priority queue and provides a recipe as an example.